-Here at Plumbing Solutions of Idaho, we consistently hear a few plumbing myths that just won't die.
-These myths may seem harmless on the surface, but frankly, they could be costing homeowners money—and we're not happy with that.
-If you want to learn more about maintaining your system, read the truth about these five home plumbing myths.
+Here at Plumbing Solutions of Idaho, we consistently hear a few plumbing myths that just won’t die.
+These myths may seem harmless on the surface, but frankly, they could be costing homeowners money—and we’re not happy with that.
+If you want to learn more about maintaining your system, read the truth about these four home plumbing myths:

 - My Drain Isn’t Clogged if I Can Still Run Water: It may seem like you have no problem with your drains if you’re still running water.
 But a slow-moving drain is still a clogged drain.
 The early warning signs of drain clogging shouldn’t be ignored since they could lead to a much more serious problem down the road.
 Stop using a drain if you notice slow movement or fragments of waste.

 - All I Need to Clean My Garbage Disposal is Lemon: Sure, lemons smell great, and they make homeowners feel like they’ve done a good deed when it comes to cleaning their garbage disposals.
 But lemons won’t break down the stubborn buildup that occurs in garbage disposals, and you’re just asking for a clog when you don’t use proper cleaning solutions.
 Scrub the disposal after disconnecting it from power with a soap-based cleaning solution.